1. What type of pigmentation do I have?

 Creams (Hydroquinone) and serums like SkinCeuticals’ Discoloration Defense work by controlling pigmentation production.
 Cyspera’s Cysteamine cream can reduce the appearance of existing pigmentation.

 3. How many sessions do I need, and how much will it cost to treat my pigmentation?

 On average, epidermal pigmentation takes between 4-5 sessions to treat, and dermal pigmentation takes between 6-8 sessions.
 Patients with a mix of both epidermal and dermal pigmentation might require slightly more sessions.

-Laser sessions do not cost an arm or a leg – they typically average around $180 – $300 per session, and a trial session of the Q-switched laser is at $50 at Mizu.
-Make sure you go to a doctor who can correctly identify what kind of pigmentation removal treatment you need, and is able to recommend you the right treatment for it.
+Laser sessions do not have to cost an arm or a leg.
+They typically average around $180 – $480 per session, depending on the type of laser.
+Make sure you go to a doctor who can correctly identify the kind of pigmentation you have, and recommend a suitable pigmentation removal treatment.

 4. What should a proper laser treatment be like?
 Why are there clinics that offer laser treatments at such a low price point?

-There are clinics which offer low cost / ‘cheap’ laser treatments – these treatments are usually not tailored to your specific needs (standard laser settings, low power and only at one wavelength), are shorter in duration (1 – 2 minutes each treatment session) and needs to be done more regularly (up to 3 – 7 times a week) to be as effective as a single treatment.
+There are clinics which offer low cost / ‘cheap’ laser treatments.
+These treatments are usually not tailored to your specific needs, (standard laser settings, low power and only at one wavelength), and are shorter in duration (1 – 2 minutes each treatment session).
+They also need to be done more regularly (up to 3 – 7 times a week) to be as effective as a single treatment.
 This accumulates, and you end up spending more time and money on treatments.

-The risk of side-effects when you get multiple sessions of shorter laser treatments are greatly increased due the frequent number of sessions you would have to go in order to see similar results.
+The is an increased risk of side-effects when you get multiple sessions of shorter laser treatments over a shorter period of time.
 These side-effects include hypo-pigmentation (white patches on the skin) and hyper-pigmentation (darker pigments due to over-stimulation of the skin).

 5. Why do I still get pigmentation despite wearing sunscreen?